-Rumor: Motorola creating dual-core Tegra 2 superphone with GingerbreadAlex Wagner - Deputy Managing Editor, News Desk
+Rumor: Motorola creating dual-core Tegra 2 superphone with GingerbreadAlex Wagner - Editorial Director of News and Content

 Motorola has released a flurry of Android-powered phones recently, but a new rumor suggests that they're saving their best effort for early next year.
 According to Android and Me, Motorola is planning to release a new Android phone powered by a dual-core Tegra 2 processor.
 The device itself has been confirmed to exist, but not much else is know because the phone is allegedly under some heavy NDAs.
 This Tegra 2 Android is said to be the flagship Gingerbread device, much like the DROID was for Android 2.0.
 Originally thought to be a Verizon exclusive, it's now rumored that this handset will launch on multiple carriers and will debut at CES in January, possibly as one of VZW's initial LTE devices.
 Finally, it's rumored that the hardware for this handset is completed and that Moto is waiting to put the finishing touches on the software before they reveal it.